 Have you ever wondered at what stage you can see the new crescent moon?

-June 9th.
-Naked-eye sightings of the crescent moon should be possible
+of the new crescent moon will be possible on January 2nd almost worldwide

 Consequently, we would like to encourage as many observers as possible